codeforfunprojects/H2S-API/README.md

 _If you need to upgrade / downgrade your Node Js version, you can use [nvm](https://github.com/creationix/nvm)_
   - `nvm install 12.7`

+- You must get the `.env` file from Kai and place it in the root of this repository folder

 ### Installing & Starting

 ```